altocodenl/TODIS/readme.md

 The first representation fits in a single line, so we will go with that one.

+The core of an unified dataspace is that every part of the data has a path.
+There's no data "floating" anywhere.
+Every part of the data has a path, a place, a location.
+Rather than using *place* or *location*, we will use the term *path* to indicate where a value is.

 How do we go from a small amount of data, like we saw above, to a larger whole?
 Let's expand on the previous example, and imagine that our `books` list is within our "Main Database".
 We can then express our dataspace like this:

 ```